-(Formerly the Smithers Alcoholism Training & Treatment Program) 1000 10th Avenue @ 59th Street (212) 280-0100 and (212) 280-0107 intensive inpatient or outpatient services and are now in need of ongoing support, relapse prevention, and/or family counseling.
+(Formerly the Smithers Alcoholism Training & Treatment Program) 1000 10th Avenue @ 59th Street (212) 523-6491

+Treatment for addictions typically includes group and individual therapy and can be intensive although specific treatment recommendations are made by the intake clinician.
+Non-Intensive Outpatient Services are usually recommended for people who have successfully progressed through more intensive inpatient or outpatient services and are now in need of ongoing support, relapse prevention, and/or family counseling.
 They also provide motivation enhancement therapy for those individuals who are trying to decide whether or not they have a substance use disorder and whether or not they want to commit to a treatment experience.
 Many insurances are accepted.
 A sliding scale fee is also available.